PrisonTeam/Prison/knownissues_v3.2.x.md

 Have one where the user can enter any free text and then translate it.
 Also have a page(s) that goes through all of them printing the place holder name and the current values.

+* **Improve the prestige laddering system***
+A plugin named EZprestige has been attempted to be used with prison.
+Not sure if successful?
+-= Prison now has its own prestige system =-